 Penetrating keratoplasty, also called “full-thickness corneal transplant”, is when the full thickness of the cornea (the clear front surface of the eye) is replaced with healthy donor tissue.

 Endothelial keratoplasty replaces only the diseased corneal tissue, leaving healthy tissue behind.

-A corneal transplant is recommended for those who have:
+A corneal transplant is generally recommended in the following cases:

 - Scarred cornea caused by severe injuries or infections

-- Vision loss caused by cloudiness of the cornea, which typically results from Fuchs dystrophy
+- Vision loss caused by cloudiness of the cornea, typically due to Fuchs dystrophy

 Scleral Lenses & Post-Corneal Transplant Surgery

-Corneal transplants tend to result in irregular corneas, as the transplant doesn’t fully adapt to the eye.
-The eye doctor may recommend rigid gas permeable lenses (RGP’s), hybrid contact lenses or scleral lenses to provide you with clear vision and comfort without requiring any further surgery.
+Corneal transplants don’t cure irregular corneas, as the transplant doesn’t fully adapt to the eye.
+Some eye doctors may recommend rigid gas permeable lenses (RGP’s), hybrid contact lenses, or scleral lenses for clear and comfortable vision.